Arseha/peakonly/README.md

 ```
 python3 run.py path delta_mz required_points
 ```
+(All the commands should be written in your terminal.
+If you are using Windows 10 you can install the Linux bash shell.
+Feel free to ask any questions if you have any problems)

 To download data used during the training simply run **download_data.sh**, which is inside the folder **data**.
 There are also **download_mix_example.sh** to dowload a testing LC-MS data.
 To retrain models one can run **train_classifier.py** and **train_integrator.py**